tadglines/wfq/README.md

-wfq
+Weighted Fair Queue
 ===

-Weighted fair queue algorithm
+This go package provides a queue that implements a weighted fair queue algorithm.

+See the package documentation for details: [http://godoc.org/github.com/tadglines/wfq]